Therapists in Bushrod, Oakland, CA

 5 Endorsed

-Struggle in your life, your relationships, and your family can provide surprising opportunities to cultivate resilience, connection, and meaning.
-Therapy with me is a collaborative process.
-I work with individuals, couples, and families to develop a framework that will foster nourishing joy and holistic health.
+Struggle in your life, relationships, and family can provide surprising opportunities to cultivate resilience, connection, and meaning.
+Working with me is a collaborative process.
+I work with individuals, couples, and families to develop a framework that fosters nourishing joy and holistic health.
 I welcome clients who experience social/racial marginalization.
 If you struggle with communication, satisfaction, depression, meaning, or difficulty in life transitions, you will find resonance with my mindfulness-based and narrative approach.
 I work best with clients who seek to ease suffering and aim for transformation.

 1 Endorsed